 They hire and sell all types of diving gear, including snorkeling equipment.

-PADI courses are available, as well as lessons for beginners and dives for more experienced people.
+PADI scuba courses are available, as well as lessons for beginners and dives for more experienced divers.

 To look for selected Sri Lanka hotels or guesthouses click here...

 For more travel and background information on Sri Lanka, read our Sri Lanka Guide and the travel tips, helping you to make the most out of your holiday in Sri Lanka.